svetar21/multicloud-cx/content/050-ConfigurePSTNorWebRTC/10-PSTNorWebRTC.md

 - Disable WebRTC for this agent

      - Navigate to [Users] and select one of your agents - Agent Setup direct link
      - In the Voice section, locate the [Can Use WebRTC] checkbox - you can filter options by typing 'webrtc' in the filter
      - Uncheck the 'Can Use WebRTC' checkbox
      - Hit [Save]

+     - In Agent Setup, navigate to [Users] and select one of your agents - Agent Setup direct link
+     - Expand the [Desktop Options]
+     - Click on [Global Login]
+     - Check the [Prompt Place] box
-       -
+     - Hit [Save]

 ![Two](/images/file_1622775547962_azureAgentSetupTile.png)